PokeGon/8th-Wonder/README.md

 	The project will kept in the folder "app".

 ## Version-control procedures
-	Collaborators should have a forked repository of the app in Evelynâ€™s account of the project "8th-Wonder", in their Github.
+	Collaborators should have a forked repository of the app in Evelyn's account of the project "8th-Wonder", in their Github.
 Each collaborator should clone the forked repository.
 Before each meeting, collaborators should submit a pull request so we can monitor progress and discuss issues.